getsentry/sentry-docs/src/collections/_documentation/workflow/search.md

 : Restrict results to issues first seen within the given release.

-  Exact match on the version of a release.
+  Exact match on the version of a release, or `release:latest` to pick the most recent release.

 `has`